coetaur0/ESIM/README.md

 ```
 preprocess_data.py [-h] [--config CONFIG]
 ```
 where `config` is the path to a configuration file defining the parameters to be used for preprocessing.
-A default config file can be found in the *config/* folder of this repository.
+A default configuration file can be found in the *config/* folder of this repository.

 ### Train the model
 The *train_model.py* script can be used to train the ESIM model on some training data and validate it on some validation data.